reubenosborne1/cooper-hewitt-docs/README.md

-# cooper-hewitt-docs to accompany the graphQL
+# cooper-hewitt-docs to accompany the graphQL API

 `documentation.md` contains links to:
   - entity documentation